magic0whi/hexo-blog/source/_posts/zh-cn/learn/english-grammar.md

 A preposition typically combines with a noun phrases, this being called its complement, or sometimes object.
 A preposition establishes a grammical/sematic relationship that links its complement to another word or phrase in the context.

-spatial: towards, in, on, under, against.
+spatial: towards, in, on, under, against, near.
 temporal: after, during.
 sematic roles: of, for, without, than, via.

 ### 副词 Adverb

-not, even, where, how
+not, even, where, how, thus

 ### 代词 Pronoun